osrf-migration/swarm-wiki/Tutorial_6-IMU_bearing_sensor.md

 # IMU

 An IMU uses a reference frame relative to the vehicle.
-The sensor is attached to a robot, and reports its linear (m/s) and angular velocity (rad/s), as well as the orientation relative to a reference pose (rad).
+The sensor is attached to a robot, and reports its linear (m/s) and angular velocity (radian/s), as well as the orientation relative to a reference pose (radian).
 In the Swarm project, the reference pose was initialized when the robot was spawned.
 Each IMU sensor is defined by SDF:

     <sensor name="imu" type="imu">
       <imu/>
       <always_on>1</always_on>
     </sensor>

+# Compass

+A compass sensor returns the angle (radian) between the true North and the sensor.
+If the compass is facing North the bearing is 0.
+The bearing increments clockwise up to 2*PI radians.
+For example, a vehicle facing East would have a bearing of PI/2 radians.
+Note that in Gazebo the North is aligned with the +Y axis.

 # The RobotPlugin API

 Two functions are provided:

-1. [`RobotPlugin::Imu()`](https://s3.amazonaws.com/osrf-distributions/swarm/api/0.1.0/classswarm_1_1RobotPlugin.html#a3d85d51691c5dd8e6b4ce7755dbe48d4) : Retrieves the robot's current pose from its GPS sensor.
+1. [`RobotPlugin::Imu()`](https://s3.amazonaws.com/osrf-distributions/swarm/api/0.1.0/classswarm_1_1RobotPlugin.html#a3d85d51691c5dd8e6b4ce7755dbe48d4) : Retrieves the robot's velocities and relative position from its IMU sensor.

-1. [`RobotPlugin::Bearing()`](https://s3.amazonaws.com/osrf-distributions/swarm/api/0.1.0/classswarm_1_1RobotPlugin.html#aa670d09bce9e107693b81f8445547871) Get the search area, in GPS coordinates.
+1. [`RobotPlugin::Bearing()`](https://s3.amazonaws.com/osrf-distributions/swarm/api/0.1.0/classswarm_1_1RobotPlugin.html#aa670d09bce9e107693b81f8445547871) Get the robot's absolute bearing.

 # Example usage